 One dead in reported shooting on Boulevard de Province Friday evening

-BATON ROUGE - At least one person is dead Friday evening after a reported shooting on Boulevard de Province.
+BATON ROUGE - One person is dead Friday evening after a reported shooting on Boulevard de Province.

 The Baton Rouge Police Department said the incident happened in the 1700 block of Boulevard de Province around 8 p.m.
 Friday.